wild-cabbage/bluestampportfolio2/index.md

 ---

+![jitterbug](smalljitterbugpic.png)

+**Fig 4:** an image of the jitterbug*

 I chose my starter project to be a jitterbug, which entailed soldering several parts onto the board because I had done the RGB slider the previous year and thought that this project would be a decent balance between difficulty (e.g. soldering and applications of soldering) and time consumption.
 The main components were the board, which was shaped like a bug, metal wire as the "legs" of the jitterbug, two red LEDs as the eyes, a switch, and a vibration motor, which causes the entire jitterbug to vibrate, or "jitter".
 The 5V nickel battery powers the LEDs and the vibration motor when the switch is turned on or flicked to the right.

-![jitterbug](smalljitterbugpic.png)

-**Fig 1:** an image of the jitterbug*

 ## Challenges

 ---